Douglas Crockford - Advanced JavaScript

 When a function object is created, it is given a

-member which is a reference to the function object.You can add other members to function’s
+prototypemember which is an object containing aconstructormember which is a reference to the function object.You can add other members to function’s

-operator.This allows for adding constants and methods to every object produced, without the objects having to be enlarged to contain them.
+prototype.
+These members will be linked into objects that are produced by calling the function with thenewoperator.This allows for adding constants and methods to every object produced, without the objects having to be enlarged to contain them.

 Differential Inheritance.